 This digital film archive is a unique collection of footage which captures the cultural identity of the ordinary man and woman’s account of his/her life and work from 1890s -1960s The digital heritage clips allows you to connect with, and enables you to walk in the footsteps of your Scottish ancestors.
 This heritage archive by Carney Heritage Productions also enjoys the highest academic and educational endorsements.

 This unique cultural archive is a rare insight into Scotland’s past.
 The Carney Heritage Productions archive has 750 hours of footage about how life was from 1890s – 1950s in rural Scotland.
 Don Carney was proud of his ancestors that inspired Don to produce this unique digital film archive.

-So in the 1980s I decided to hire a video camera and try to capture what the ordinary people have achieved.
+So in the 1980s he decided to hire a video camera and try to capture what the ordinary people have achieved.
 All the commentary is in the Doric dialect which can be understood by any English speaker.
-The Doric was my first language and has served oor north east ancestors much longer than English has done.
+The Doric was Dons first language and has served oor north east ancestors much longer than English has done.
 It is still the dialect of many parts of Aberdeenshire and is one thing which distinguishes us from other locations within the world.